jayhines91/verium/contrib/certs/README.md

 Trust order at runtime
 ----------------------
 1. `SSL_CERT_FILE` / `SSL_CERT_DIR` environment variables
-2. Common system paths (`/etc/ssl/certs/...`, etc.)
+2. Common system paths (`/etc/ssl/certs/...`, etc.) when `ca-certificates` is installed
-3. `cacert.pem` next to the executable (release tarball layout)
+3. Embedded Mozilla bundle in the binary (fallback)

-4. Embedded Mozilla bundle (always present in the binary)
+Normal desktop Linux already has (2).
+Minimal systems use (3).
+No separate `cacert.pem` is required next to the executable in release packages.